NachoColl/landingpage.services.docs/README.md

-# mustache.website help pages
+# "mustache.website" help pages

 Some help documentation on how to use mustache.website for your Email Marketing and Landing Page needs.

-You can browse the docs at [msutache.website](https://mustache.website/help/index.html)
+You can browse the docs at [mustache.website](https://mustache.website/help/index.html)

-## mustache.website Issues
+## How to report issues.

 If you have any issue when using the service, please add a new issue here.